2026 International Conference on Cybersecurity and Edge Computing

 Ainuddin Wahid Bin Abdul Wahab

-University of Malaysia, Malaysia
+University of Malaya, Malaysia

 Dr. AINUDDIN WAHID Received the BSc, and MSc degrees in Computer Science from the University of Malaya, Kuala Lumpur Malaysia, and the PhD degree in Multimedia Network from Surrey University, UK.
 He is currently working as an Associate Professor and the Deputy Dean (Research) with the Department of Computer Systems, Faculty of Computer Science and Information Technology, University of Malaya, Malaysia.
 His area of expertise includes Information Security, Information Hiding, Digital Forensics and Steganography.
 He is an Associate Editor of the Elsevier Journal of Information security and Applications (JISA).